Make Your Ceremony More Memorable-Stage a Wedding Play!

-A wedding play is performed as part of the wedding ceremony before taking your vows.
-This is one of the most memorable ways to share your love story with all of your guests: it captures their full attention and brings heartfelt meaning to the moment that you seal your union with the exchange of wedding rings and those special words “I do.”
+This is one of the most memorable ways to share your love story with all of your guests before taking your vows: it captures their full attention and brings heartfelt meaning to the moment that you seal your union with the exchange of wedding rings and those special words “I do.”

 Wedding plays always include music and single instruments such as a flute, guitar, piano or those that reflect the cultural traditions of the couple such as a sitar, violin or harp can adds just the right touch.
-Usually the reading of a wedding play is only ten to fifteen minutes in length but the production style can be as simple or elaborate as you wish.
-Some wedding plays make use of costumes or unique scenery effects.
+Usually the reading is only ten to fifteen minutes in length but the production style can be as simple or elaborate as you wish.
+Some plays make use of costumes or unique scenery effects.

 The play is written to encapsulate your love story from its beginning to the present moment and there are many “wedding bards” that are available to interview you and your partner by telephone or email.
 After the play is written you will have a rehearsal reading with the members of the bridal party and any changes you want can be made along with the dramatic touches you wish to incorporate.

 Hiring a professional wedding bard should also include a copy of your play designed and printed in a professionally bound keepsake that makes a wonderful gift for all of the members who participate in the play.